 It's another movie that made us laugh *at*, not with, the people, on the jokes that were highly laden with racism and stereotypical issues.

-"you could say anything, but it's still fun to watch."
-NO. Bullshit with childhood nostalgia, I would be so PC, so pretentious, as long as I don't go to that level as a grownup with better knowledge.
+What? "you could say anything, but it's still fun to watch" ?
+NO. Bullshit with childhood nostalgia, I would be so PC, so pretentious, and I refuse to go down to that level, because I am a grown up with better knowledge.

 siempre que la veo me rio todo el rato, eso que es un humor bastante básico, al estilo del chavo del ocho, pero en este caso se le suma una interesante trama, donde si uno se pone en el lugar de los personajes disfruta de cada momento de esta película clasica...